ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse_1.md

 ### How does GitHub work?

 __You make a repository (a folder that is under version control) and you have two copies of it - a local copy (on your computer) and a remote copy (online on GitHub).
-Repositories can be public or private. <a href="https://blog.github.com/2019-01-07-new-year-new-github/" target="_blank">Github now provides free private repositories as standard with up to three collaborators</a>.
+Repositories can be public or private.
+[Github now provides free private repositories as standard with up to three collaborators](https://blog.github.com/2019-01-07-new-year-new-github/).

 ## The GitHub workflow can be summaried by commit-pull-push.